huytruong1810/Generative-Adversarial-Mutation-Evolution-in-Augmenting-Topologies/README.md

 ![Login screen](src/main/resources/images/loginUI.PNG)

 ##### Figure 1: This is the login screen of the program.
-User can specify the Wumpus world' size (dimension of the 2D square grid world); number of trials (how many time the NEAT population is resetted and started anew); number of time steps (each time step is the time unit of a solution training session); max population (the max number of individal solution architectures in the NEAT population at any given training session); and number of episodes (the number of chances each solution gets to improve itself in a training session).
+User can specify the Wumpus world size (dimension of the 2D square grid world); number of time steps (each time step is a time unit in a training/testing episode); max population (the number of solution architectures at any generation); and number of training/testing episodes (the number of chances each solution gets to improve itself and get evaluated).

-I implemented the NeuroEvolution of Augmenting Topologies (NEAT) algorithm proposed by Kenneth O. Stanley (to learn more, please read research paper at http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) as a control for non-deterministically producing agent functions.
+I implemented the NeuroEvolution of Augmenting Topologies (NEAT) algorithm proposed by Kenneth O. Stanley (to learn more, you can learn more [here](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) as a control for non-deterministically producing agent functions.
 My version of NEAT implementation involves:

 1. Initialize a population of primitively defined solution architectures/parameters
 2. Speciate the population of solution architectures using a genomic distance function,